merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

 ```

 {:.notice}
-Alternatively you can go rebel and edit the external gene calls files to replace the source `PGAP` with `prodigal`.
+Alternatively, you can go rebel and edit the external gene calls files to replace the source `PGAP` with `prodigal`.
 But you must realize that in some cases this may yield misleading insights.
 But we can't stop you from doing that.

 The output directory would stay the same, but the TXT file `GN02-fasta.txt` now looks like this: